Becksteinlab/imdclient/docs/source/protocol_v3.rst

 **Receiver**: The receiver of simulation data, connects to listening simulation engine and receives simulation data through a socket

-**IMD frame**: A simulation frame in which IMD data will be sent from the simulation engine to the receiver
+**IMD frame**: A simulation integration step in which IMD data will be sent from the simulation engine to the receiver.
+The IMD transmission rate defines which integration steps are IMD frames.

 **IMD system**: The subset of all atoms in the simulation for which the simulation engine can output IMD data and for which the receiver can send forces to the simulation engine to apply to.